top of page

 Turkish şakşuka made with fried eggplant and peppers, topped with tomato sauce and yogurt.

-Why this page exists
+On this page

 Short answer